 Presentations for adult audiences on a range of water topics are available by request for HOAs and community groups (pollution prevention, water wise landscaping, springs protection, water conservation, wetlands, and more).

-To schedule a presentation or program, contact Haley Cox at
+To schedule a presentation or program, contact Eliana Bardi at

 Interested in volunteering?
 Check out our Volunteer Page.